Mary Semans: Exposure to the arts

 Later in life Semans would be known for her support of the arts, a love for which she claimed to have had her entire life.

 Growing up in New York City, Semans listened daily to her mother's opera singing and took private piano and dance lessons of her own.
 This exposure to music, along with frequent trips with her governess to opera houses, theatres, and the Metropolitan Museum of Art gave Semans an appreciation for art at an early age.
 While at one point she considered becoming a professional pianist, Semans stopped playing in college, a decision she said she later regretted.
 In an interview with North Carolina public television, Semans said that her love of the arts in combination with the Carolina area's lack of support for them inspired much of her philanthropic work.

 Political career

 For some time, Mary Duke Semans played an active role in the Durham City Government, although she never served in a post higher than a local office.
-In 1951 she ran alongside of Kathrine Everett for seats on the city council.
-They were both elected and together became the first two women ever on the board.
+In 1951 she ran alongside Kathrine Everett for seats on the city council.
+They were both elected and became the first two women ever on the board.

 From 1953-55 she then served as Durham's mayor pro tempore, again Durham's first woman elected to such a post.
 While in office, she spent much of her time pushing for civil rights, funding for the arts, and affordable housing and healthcare.